-SWELLING: May take three to twelve months to subside, depending on the procedure.
+SWELLING: may take three to twelve months to subside, depending on the procedure.

 DRIVING: Do not drive a car until you have been off prescription pain medication for at least 24 hours, as your reflexes and alertness may be altered.
+You may also be restricted from driving for 2 weeks after certain reconstructive surgeries.

 LIGHT ACTIVITY/WALKING: Our providers recommend light activity to reduce swelling and prevent leg blood clot formation.
 Light exercise includes walking and stretching your legs while sitting.
 It is important to start walking as soon as possible, typically the day after surgery.
-You should limit the use of your arms to less than 90 degrees if you have had breast surgery.
+You should limit the use of your arms to less than 90 degrees after all breast surgeries, and even less for certain reconstructive surgeries.
+After DIEP Flap or tissue expanders, you must limit the use of your arms and keep them by your sides as much as possible for 2 weeks.
 If you feel pain or pulling from the incision areas, cease the movement.